CDL-A Semi Tractor Trailer Driver Training

 Earn a Commercial Driver's License (CDL) for Class A vehicles and you'll be able to drive tractor-trailers, truck and trailer combinations, livestock carriers, and flatbeds.

-MCC offers a 160-hour comprehensive hands-on CDL training program that prepares you to take the Secretary of State Class A test.
+MCC offers 160-hour and 240-hour comprehensive, hands-on CDL training programs to prepare you to take the Secretary of State Class A test.
 You'll be trained on city, county, and federal highways under real-world conditions.
 Practice behind the wheel with the same equipment used to take the Secretary of State Class A test.

 You must be at least 18 years of age, be able to read and write the English language and have a valid driver's license at the time of registration.
-Class size is limited.
+Class sizes are limited.

-You'll take classes at the Eagle Training Services site, located at 1096 Pingree Rd., Crystal Lake, IL 60014.
+You'll take classes at the Eagle Training Services site, located at 1096 Pingree Road in Crystal Lake.

-- Will I have a CDL license at the end of the program?
+- Will I have a CDL license at the end of my course?

-By successfully completing the program, you'll be eligible to take the Class A CDL test through the Illinois Secretary of State Office at the Eagle Training Services site.
+By successfully completing a course, you'll be eligible to take the Class A CDL test through the Illinois Secretary of State Office at the Eagle Training Services site.

-The CDL course costs $4500.
-This cost includes your Department of Transportation pre-employment physical and NIDA-5 drug screen.
+The course fee includes your Department of Transportation pre-employment physical and NIDA-5 drug screen.

 You will need to pay an additional $50 permit fee to the Secretary of State and a $12 Motor Vehicle Report fee to the Department of Motor Vehicles.

-- Can I get financial aid to help pay for the CDL program?
+- Can I get financial aid to help pay for a CDL driver training course?

 As a non-credit student at MCC, you may be eligible for a private loan for education.
-Ask about private loans during the mandatory pre-registration interview.
+Ask about private loans during the mandatory pre-registration orientation.

-- How do I register for the CDL program?
+- How do I register for a CDL driver training course?